-The Stage 1 construction works from Kintore Road to Mann Street are now complete.
+The Stage 1 construction works from Kintore Road to Mann Street were completed in 2017.

 We are now preparing for Stage 2 to upgrade the final 5.2 km of highway between Bilgoman Road, Glen Forrest, and Kintore Road.
 The design for this section has been refined in response to community and stakeholder feedback and the outcomes of a road safety audit.

 Western Power has started a comprehensive program of work to relocate its power lines.
 Service relocations will also be completed in the first half of 2018 to prepare for the roadworks.

 - 5.2 km of widening to provide sealed shoulders

 - 4.5 km of new drainage

 - New or extended turning pockets at all intersections